Shen-X-L/WKMultiMod/README.md

 * Add comments to explain critical sections.
 * Please test new features thoroughly.

-## License
+## Important Copyright Notice:

-The code portion of this project is licensed under the **MIT License** - see the [LICENSE](https://license/) file for details.

- **Important Copyright Notice** :

-* The source code of this MOD is licensed under the MIT License.
-* The game *White Node* and its related DLL files are copyright of their respective developers/publishers.
+* The game *White Knuckle* and its related DLL files are copyright of their respective developers/publishers.
-* Use of this MOD requires you to own a legitimate copy of the game  *White Node* .
+* Use of this MOD requires you to own a legitimate copy of the game  *White Knuckle* .

 ## Acknowledgments

 * **[Harmony](https://github.com/pardeike/Harmony)** - A powerful .NET runtime patching library.
 * **[BepInEx](https://github.com/BepInEx/BepInEx)** - An excellent plugin framework for Unity games.
-* ***White Node* Game Community** - For inspiration and testing assistance.
+* ***White Knuckle* Game Community** - For inspiration and testing assistance.
 * **Original Online Mod Author(s)** - For laying the groundwork with their open-source code.

 ## Contact